devilry/devilry-django/not_for_deploy/docs/sysadmin/migrationguides/migrate-from-5.4.0rc1-to-5.4.0rc2.rst

 What's new
 ##########

-This update contains improvements for accessibility.
+This update contains improvements for accessibility:

 - WCAG: Fix comment-editor keyboard-trap.
 - WCAG: Improvements to the fileupload section of the editor.